guarddog-dev/VMware_Photon_OVA/README.md

-## Demo Appliance for Tanzu Community Edition with Packer config
+## OVA Appliance for Tanzu Community Edition with Packer config based on PhotonOS

 #### Framework from this project came from William Lam's Harbor project.
 You can find it here:
 https://github.com/lamw/harbor-appliance